 CNNs are useful for tasks involving spatial or hierarchical structure of input data, such as visual, audio, or time-series data.
 These models are very useful for image classification, object detection, and image segmentation, where spatial relationships between pixels or features matter.
 CNNs automatically learn hierarchical features from raw input data, making them prime for tasks requiring feature extraction from complex inputs.

-• Wildlife Conservation.
+- Wildlife Conservation.
 Conservationists and environmentalists can use CNNs to analyze camera trap images from remote locations.
-With images from remote locations, it omits the need for humans to make the difficult journey into wilderness.
-The images taken from these locations can be used to track animals, estimate population sizes, and detect poaching activities.
+With images from remote locations, it omits the need for humans to make the difficult journey into the wilderness.
+The images from these locations can track animals, estimate population sizes, and detect poaching activities.

 Recurrent Neural Network (RNNs)